arpa2/tlspool/doc/socketprotocol.rst

 If a PIN entry service is to be stopped, the program usually disconnects from the TLS pool.
-Alternatively, it is possible to respond to a PIN_ENTRY_OFFER from the TLS pool to the PIN entry application by sending an ERROR with the same request identity, and expecting to see a SUCCESS response to that.
+Alternatively, it is possible to respond to a PINENTRY from the TLS pool to the PIN entry application by sending an ERROR with the same request identity, and expecting to see a SUCCESS response to that.

-TODO:The TLS pool can manage either exactly one PIN entry program, or multiple which are then tried sequentially, with a timeout.
+The TLS pool supports exactly one program at a time for PIN entry.
+The protocol sketched above will permit for a gap in the lock for every time a PIN is entered.
+To solve this, the PIN entry protocol supports an additional facility of a timeout.
+This timeout indicates how long it will take the PIN entry program to respond to a PIN entry request; either for posting another request over the same socket connection, or for getting the response back from the user.
+As soon as the entry of a PIN is requested from the program, the timeout starts running, and until it expires the PIN entry program's socket is the only channel over which PINENTRY is accepted.
+A secondary PINENTRY channel will not be put to use until the timeout on the first has expired witout receiving a response.

-Most PIN entry programs would not set the flag that enables multiple PIN entry programs at the same time.
+This mechanism supports timeouts in case of dying software as well as solid, long-lasting locks on the PIN entry facility.
+It is up to the application to define the timeout, but it is stated in microseconds in an uint32_t, so it cannot exceed 4295 seconds, or a little over an hour.
+The value 0 is interpreted in any special way, it simply means that no timeout is requested.